 If you’re reading this, you’re using a web browser right now!
 You can use a variety of platforms to surf the web.
 Each has different capabilities, so choose your browser carefully.
 Privacy and security settings, accessibility settings, pop-up blockers, plugins, extensions, and search functions are all common elements of popular web browsers.
 You’ll find any available options under your browser’s System Preferences.
-In recommended order, a few preferred options are Google Chrome, Safari, Firefox, and Internet Explorer.
+In recommended order, a few preferred options are Google Chrome, Safari, and Firefox.

 Some modern websites or page elements may require the latest versions of your web browser.
 Older versions of browsers may not be compatible with current web technology at all.
 Always upgrade your browser when prompted to reduce the likelihood of impaired functionality.

 If your Internet connection is up and running and you’ve chosen a reliable browser like Chrome or Firefox, you’re ready to explore the web!
 There are several key concepts you should be familiar with in order to best navigate the Internet.

 If you’re considering teaching an online course, you want to make sure that your Internet connection provides upload speeds of at least 5 Mbps and download speeds of at least 15 Mbps.
 These types of speeds are available with cable and fiber optic broadband connections.
 Cable internet can provide download and upload speeds from 512 Kbps to 20 Mbps, and fiber optic internet can provide download and upload speeds of up to 1 Gbps.
 However, anything less than 5 Mbps up and 15 Mbps down, and you’re going to have to wait a while for certain web pages to load.
 Test your Internet connection to see how fast it is.
 If you discover that your speeds are slow, try troubleshooting.